onedata/onedata-documentation/docs/user-guide/groups.md

 ### Group management

 Navigate to the **GROUPS** tab and choose your group, next click on the menu button, to choose some option.
-There are a few options, which you can perform on the group: rename, leave and remove.
+There are a few options, which you can perform on the group: rename, leave, remove.
-Also, you can copy the group's id, which is helpful to perform some [rest api](./rest-api.md) requests.
+Also, you can copy the group's id, which is helpful to perform some [REST API](./rest-api.md) requests.
 ![image](../../images/user-guide/groups/group-menu.png#screenshot)

 ### Invite a user